The Ann Ottney Cain Lecture in Psychiatric Mental Health Nursing

 Learning Outcome:

 Nurses may receive 1.5 contact hours for participating in this educational activity.
 Partial credit is not provided.
-Participants receive a CNE certificate via email from UMSON approximately two to four weeks after submitting their completed evaluation form, plus a fee of $20.
+Participants receive a CE certificate via email from UMSON approximately two to four weeks after submitting their completed evaluation form, plus a fee of $20.
 All requests must be received within 60 days of the event.

 The University of Maryland School of Nursing is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.